changsongyang/portainer-docs/README.md

 **Portainer Business Edition (BE)** is our commercial offering.
 With features geared towards businesses and larger organizations such as [Role-Based Access Control](admin/user/roles.md), [registry management](admin/registries/browse.md), and [dedicated support](./#getting-support), Portainer BE is a powerful toolset that allows you to easily build and manage containers in Docker, Docker Swarm, Kubernetes, Podman and Azure ACI.

-{% hint style="info" %}
+> [!NOTE]
-Portainer Business Edition requires a license key to install and use.
+> Portainer Business Edition requires a license key to install and use.
 If you don't currently have a license key, you can [request three nodes free](https://www.portainer.io/get-a-license) of Portainer Business Edition or [purchase a license](https://www.portainer.io/pricing).
-{% endhint %}

 Portainer hides the complexity of managing containers behind an easy-to-use UI.
 By removing the need to use the CLI, write YAML or understand manifests, Portainer makes deploying apps and troubleshooting problems so easy that anyone can do it.